 Ctrl + C to copy it.
 If you want to move the formula, press

-Alternatively, select the cell with the formula, press
+Alternatively, select the cell with the formula and hit

-F2 (or double-click the cell) to enter the editing mode.
-Then, select the formula in the cell using the mouse and press
+F2 key or double-click the cell.
+This will put the selected cell into edit mode.
+Then, select the formula in the cell and hit

 Ctrl + C to copy the formula in the cell as text.

 Then, select the destination cell and press

 Now the exact formula gets copied into the destination cell without any cell reference changes.